 These ovens can cook anything that a traditional standard or convection oven can, and usually with better results.

 This type of oven lends itself particularly well to baking bread.
 Steam is a secret weapon in the arsenal of many master bread bakers.
-By introducing steam into the baking chamber, you accomplish two things: First, you slow down the formation of the crust, which allows your bread to rise higher than it would otherwise.
+By introducing steam into the rotating oven, you accomplish two things: First, you slow down the formation of the crust, which allows your bread to rise higher than it would otherwise.
 Second, the steam helps bring out the sugars on the bread's surface.
 As the loaf bakes, those sugars caramelize, creating a crispy, flavorful crust.

 Meats can be roasted directly on the oven rack.
 When you do this, it is recommended that you insert a pan half-full of water on the bottom rack slide.
-This will catch grease, keep the oven clean, and help maintain moisture.
+This will catch grease, keep the rack oven clean, and help maintain moisture.